lookmohan/Bengaluru_House_Prediction_Model/README.md

-Here’s the updated and corrected version of your `README.md` file with the necessary changes, including the Nginx configuration steps and other improvements:

----

 # Bengaluru House Price Prediction Model

 This repository contains the code and files for a Bengaluru House Price Prediction Model.
 The project uses machine learning to predict house prices based on location and other features.
 It includes model training, a Flask backend, and a simple frontend.